dgnerlab/unbreakable-user-permalink/README.md

 <br />

 # 📖 Learn more
 For logged in users, preloading is almost impossible because cached pages are difficult to preserve.
-However, if you use the two plugins(Author: WP Rocket Support Team) below with Unbreakable User Permalink, you can also preload the cache of the logged in user.
+However, using the two plugins below (Author: WP Rocket Support Team) with Unbreakable User Permalink also allows you to preload Cache for logged in users.

 > Caution!
 It is only recommended for professionals who can directly verify and test the generated page Cache file.